 ACC 102.
-Principles of Financial Accounting (formerly BUS 101)
+Principles of Financial Accounting

 An introduction to the accounting profession, business activities, and all elements of basic financial statements.
 This course includes the study of the rules of debit and credit, the use of journals and ledgers, adjusting entries, and closing entries as they apply to sole proprietorships, partnerships, nonprofits, and corporations.